incognos/github-action-expo-version-set-on-tag/README.md

 # Usage

-This action sets the versionCode and buildNumber in app.json for Expo projects based on the tag.
-In your workflow you probably want to commit/push the changes after your build is successful.
+This action sets the version, versionCode and buildNumber in app.json for Expo projects to the semver tag (i.e. v1.2.3 be comes version: 1.2.3, versionCode: 1002003 and buildNumber: 1.2.3).
+In your workflow you probably want to commit/push the changes to the same tag after your build is successful.

 Input: